 }

-A variable block is used to define input variables that are used in the Terraform configuration.
+A variable block defines input variables for the Terraform configuration.
 It includes the variable name, type, and default value.

-Following is an example of a variable block in Terraform.
+The following is an example of a variable block in Terraform:

 variable "resource_group_name" {